digiscot/digiscot-website/pages/github-pages.md

 ### Embedding media

 Our pages accept HTML, which means you can embed photos, videos and social media from other websites.
 The details will be different depending on which services you decide to use, but you'll usually be looking for an option called "embed" which will give you some code to copy and paste into your page.
+The short video below will give you a brief overview of how to embed different types of media on your page.

+<iframe width="640" height="360" src="https://www.youtube.com/embed/6O_DtL9DBH0?rel=0" frameborder="0" allowfullscreen></iframe>

 Here are a few services that we like: